-What do electrical and electronic engineering students say about their teaching staff?
+What do electrical engineering students say about teaching staff?

 teaching staffelectrical and electronic engineering

-Students are broadly positive about staff but want sharper assessment clarity and steadier delivery in electrical and electronic engineering.
+Electrical and electronic engineering students usually value their lecturers, but goodwill drops quickly when explanations are hard to follow or assessment expectations stay fuzzy.
 Across the National Student Survey (NSS), the Teaching Staff theme records 78.3% positive comments, yet tone in engineering and technology sits lower at +38.3.
-Within electrical and electronic engineering (CAH10-01-08), students speak favourably about teaching staff (+21.1) while raising concerns about feedback (10.5% share, −21.7) and some remote delivery.
-The Teaching Staff theme reflects how pedagogy and staff interactions land across providers, and electrical and electronic engineering provides a consistent subject lens used sector‑wide; together they point to where precision in communication, assessment and organisation matters most in this story.
+Within electrical and electronic engineering (CAH10-01-08), students speak favourably about teaching staff (+21.1) while still raising concerns about feedback (10.5% share, -21.7) and parts of remote delivery.
+That mix points to a practical priority: keep strong staff relationships in place, while making communication, assessment, and course organisation in electrical and electronic engineering more consistent.

 What communication challenges do EEE students face?